Olmecs: Origins

 The state of Guerrero, and in particular its early Mezcala culture, seem to have played an important role in the early history of Olmec culture.
 Olmec-style artifacts tend to appear earlier in some parts of Guerrero than in the Veracruz-Tabasco area.
-In particular, the relevant objects from the Amuco-Abelino site in Guerrero reveal dates as early as 1530 BCE.
-The city of Teopantecuanitlan in Guerrero is also relevant in this regard.
+In particular, the relevant objects from the Amuco-Abelino site in Guerrero reveal dates as early as 1530 BC.

 La Venta

-The first Olmec center, San Lorenzo, was all but abandoned around 900 BCE at about the same time that La Venta rose to prominence.
-A wholesale destruction of many San Lorenzo monuments also occurred c.
-950s BCE, which may indicate an internal uprising or, less likely, an invasion.
+The first Olmec center, San Lorenzo, was all but abandoned around 900 BC at about the same time that La Venta rose to prominence.
+Widespread destruction of many San Lorenzo monuments also occurred around the 950s BC, which may indicate an internal uprising or, less likely, an invasion.
 The latest thinking, however, is that environmental changes may have been responsible for this shift in Olmec centers, with certain important rivers changing course.

-In any case, following the decline of San Lorenzo, La Venta became the most prominent Olmec center, lasting from 900 BCE until its abandonment around 400 BCE.
+Following the decline of San Lorenzo, La Venta became the most prominent Olmec center, lasting from 900 BC until its abandonment around 400 BC.
 La Venta sustained the Olmec cultural traditions with spectacular displays of power and wealth.
 The Great Pyramid was the largest Mesoamerican structure of its time.
 Even today, after 2500 years of erosion, it rises 34 m above the naturally flat landscape.
 Buried deep within La Venta lay opulent, labor-intensive "offerings" – 1000 tons of smooth serpentine blocks, large mosaic pavements, and at least 48 separate votive offerings of polished jade celts, pottery, figurines, and hematite mirrors.

 Decline

 Scholars have yet to determine the cause of the eventual extinction of the Olmec culture.
-Between 400 and 350 BCE, the population in the eastern half of the Olmec heartland dropped precipitously, and the area was sparsely inhabited until the 19th century.
+Between 400 and 350 BC, the population in the eastern half of the Olmec heartland dropped precipitously, and the area was sparsely inhabited until the 19th century.
 According to archaeologists, this depopulation was probably the result of "very serious environmental changes that rendered the region unsuited for large groups of farmers", in particular changes to the riverine environment that the Olmec depended upon for agriculture, hunting and gathering, and transportation.
 These changes may have been triggered by tectonic upheavals or subsidence, or the siltation of rivers due to agricultural practices.

 One theory for the considerable population drop during the Terminal Formative period is suggested by Santley and colleagues (Santley et al. 1997), who propose the relocation of settlements due to volcanism, instead of extinction.
 Volcanic eruptions during the Early, Late and Terminal Formative periods would have blanketed the lands and forced the Olmec to move their settlements.

 Whatever the cause, within a few hundred years of the abandonment of the last Olmec cities, successor cultures became firmly established.
-The Tres Zapotes site, on the western edge of the Olmec heartland, continued to be occupied well past 400 BCE, but without the hallmarks of the Olmec culture.
+The Tres Zapotes site, on the western edge of the Olmec heartland, continued to be occupied well past 400 BC, but without the hallmarks of the Olmec culture.
 This post-Olmec culture, often labeled the Epi-Olmec, has features similar to those found at Izapa, some 550 km to the southeast.